 - Overuse of antibiotics: The yeasts on our skin are part of our microbiome, and they’re not a problem when they’re not in excess.
 However, “in certain circumstances—such as long-term use of topical and/or oral acne antibiotics—the normal skin flora is wiped out by the antibiotics, and so the yeast flourishes, causing inflammation and fungal acne,” Rabach explains.
 If you have acne that’s not responding to normal treatments and a history of regular antibiotic use, you may have found your culprit.

-- Contact with others: Fungal acne can be contagious (after all, yeast is known for spreading).
+- Contact with others: Fungal acne might be contagious (after all, yeast is known for spreading).
 If you've had bodily contact with someone who has fungal acne, it may be the cause of yours.

 The good news is that once you’ve identified fungal acne, it’s not so hard to treat—especially, Shamban notes, because “the cause is one-dimensional.”
 In fact, according to Zeichner, you can “even try a few over-the-counter tricks before visiting your dermatologist.”